DigitalNoteXDN/DigitalNote-Builder/ReadMe.md

 ## DigitalNote-Builder

-This is a project to eazily build the qt-wallet and the daemon staticly.
+This is a project to eazily build the qt-wallet and the deamon staticly.

 ## How to use (64 bits)